 For me, the process wasn’t too hard.
 Coming to Shady Grove Fertility’s support group meetings got me through it!
 The hardest part was picking the donor.
-I could write a book on sperm banks at this point, but the time and work I put in was worth it in the end.
+I could write a book on sperm banks at this point, but the time and work I put in were worth it in the end.

-Being a mother is transformative, and honestly all the things I worried about in the thinking and planning stages are a distant memory and nothing that comes up now in any way.
+Being a mother is transformative, and honestly, all the things I worried about in the thinking and planning stages are a distant memory and nothing that comes up now in any way.
 Once you have a baby, most of those things don’t matter.
 I really don’t miss having a partner because I haven’t known it any other way.
-I have a network of other single mom friends which happened by chance, and non-single mom friends through a local new-moms group.
+I have a network of other single mom friends who happened by chance, and non-single mom friends through a local new-moms group.
 That is my support network.
 A community I cherish that I didn’t even know I needed.

 I know not everyone has this as an option but something to think about if you do.
 You never know, maybe they are willing to move if you ask them!
 And if not, there are many excellent child care options, which I’ve witnessed first-hand.
 Even daycare options I had feared in the past, I have friends who are having great experiences.
 And honestly, I am going to put my son in full-time school next year just to get the socialization.

 But all of this is nothing compared to the pure joy I feel on a daily basis.
 The laughter and the milestones and the tears I am getting just by writing and thinking about the happiness my son brings me, it’s worth every last challenge.
 It is actually easier than I thought it would be, but I think some of that is about getting real with your life and setting it up in a way that makes it more conducive to being a single mom.

 What has helped me the most with challenges?

-1. Having a flexible job and understanding boss.
+Having a flexible job and understanding boss.

-2. Having a short commute.
+Having a short commute.

-3. Having a support network (for me it is family and mom friends).
+Having a support network (for me it is family and mom friends).

-4. Understanding that your friendships and single life will change but making other friends with kids can fill the void.
+Understanding that your friendships and single life will change but making other friends with kids can fill the void.
 Honestly, you say they won’t change but they totally do change.
 Most people don’t really want to go to brunch with you and a toddler on a regular basis.